Zebrozkii/Jimmy-s-Shoe-Shop/README.md

   2. User can see all shoes in there cart.
   3.  the cart will show all items you've selected and the total price.
   4. (futurespec) make a account and sign in.
+  5. (futurespec) able to remove shoes from cart.

 ### Setup Instructions
   * Clone repository